rdkcentral/Dobby/README.md

-  -f, --settings-file=PATH      Path to a JSON dobby settings file [/etc/rdk/dobby.json] -a, --dbus-address=ADDRESS    The dbus address to put the admin service on [system bus] -s, --service=SERVICE         The dbus service to put Dobby on [com.rdk.dobby] -p, --priority=PRIORITY       Sets the SCHED_RR priority of the daemon [RR,12] -n, --nofork                  Do not fork and daemonise the process -k, --noconsole               Disable console output
+  -f, --settings-file=PATH      Path to a JSON dobby settings file [/etc/rdk/dobby.json] -a, --dbus-address=ADDRESS    The dbus address to put the admin service on [system bus] -s, --service=SERVICE         The dbus service to put Dobby on [org.rdk.dobby] -p, --priority=PRIORITY       Sets the SCHED_RR priority of the daemon [RR,12] -n, --nofork                  Do not fork and daemonise the process -k, --noconsole               Disable console output